 A rhombus is a quadrilateral that has four equal sides.
 The term ‘rhombus’ has been derived from the Greek word ‘rhombos’ meaning something that spins.
-A rhombus is considered to be a special type of parallelogram because the opposite sides of a rhombus are parallel to each other and all of the sides are equal in length.
+A rhombus is considered to be a special type of parallelogram because the opposite sides of a rhombus are parallel to each other, and all of the sides are equal in length.
 This means that all rhombuses are parallelograms, but all parallelograms are not rhombuses.
 Also, all the four angles of a rhombus are not necessarily right angles.
 Hence, a square is a rhombus with all angles equal to 90 degrees.
 This means that all squares are rhombuses, but all rhombuses are not squares.
-The area of a rhombus can be calculated by evaluating (½ d1 x d2); where d1 and d2 are the diagonals of the rhombus and its perimeter or the length of the outer boundary is given as four times the length of one side.
-In simpler terms, a rhombus is a two-dimensional image that is formed by stretching a square by holding two of its opposite corners.
+The area of a rhombus can be calculated by evaluating (½ d1 x d2); where d1 and d2 are the diagonals of the rhombus, and its perimeter or the length of the outer boundary is given as four times the length of one side.
+In simple terms, a rhombus is a two-dimensional image that is formed by stretching a square by holding two of its opposite corners.

 Properties of Rhombus

 1. The opposite sides of a rhombus are parallel to each other.

 2. The opposite angles of a rhombus are congruent by nature.